 eHealth is already helping healthcare providers meet clinical demand and ensure they have timely access to comprehensive patient information.
 The next wave will empower targeted intervention and preventative health management.

 How can you transform the patient journey?
 How can you leverage the Cloud, Big Data and digitisation?
 Where is the development heading in terms of the PCEHR?

 In a world of emerging and disruptive technologies, healthcare has the potential to emerge as one of the biggest winners, with IT spending by healthcare providers in Australia set to grow from $2 billion in 2012 to $2.25billion in 2015.
-Hear and meet eHealth leaders, listen to case studies, learn about latest solutions, develop relationships with a powerful group of decision makers, and more.
+Delegates heard and met eHealth leaders, listened to case studies, learnt about latest solutions, developed relationships with a powerful group of decision makers, and more.